Find Affordable College Courses

 Full Linguistics & Comparative Literature at University of Minnesota - Twin Cities Report

-A rank of #5 on this year’s list means University of Nebraska - Lincoln is a great place for linguistics and comparative literature students working on their master’s degree.
+Out of the 10 schools in the Plains States Region that were part of this year’s ranking, University of Nebraska - Lincoln landed the # 5 spot on the list.
 Located in the large city of Lincoln, UNL is a public school with a fairly large student population.

 Women make up 80% of the comparative literature majors at the school.

-University of Nebraska at Omaha landed the #6 spot in the 2023 rankings for the most popular master’s degree linguistics and comparative literature programs.
-UNOMAHA is a large public school located in the large city of Omaha.
+University of Nebraska at Omaha ranked #6 on this year’s Most Popular Linguistics & Literature Master’s Degree Schools in the Plains States Region list.
+UNOMAHA is a fairly large public school located in the city of Omaha.

 Women make up 33% of the comparative literature majors at the school.

-University of Missouri - Columbia did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
-It came in at #6 on the list.
-Mizzou is a fairly large public school located in the city of Columbia.
+With a ranking of #6, University of Missouri - Columbia did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
+Mizzou is a fairly large public school located in the midsize city of Columbia.

 About 67% of the students majoring in comparative literature at the school are women while 33% are male.